87 protesters arrested at Kentucky attorney general's home - WHIZ News

 Cameron said the protest won’t bring justice and “only serves to further division and tension within our community.”

-“From the beginning, our office has set out to do its job, to fully investigate the events surrounding the death of Ms. Breonna Taylor,” Cameron said.
+“From the beginning, our office has set out to do its job, to fully investigate the events surrounding the death of Ms. Breonna Taylor,” the attorney general said.
 “We continue with a thorough and fair investigation, and today’s events will not alter our pursuit of the truth.”